Ashvin-Ranjan/EMP/README.md

 You can also use `emp::decode::decode_safe` and pass in the same data to decode the data in the same way but if there is an `Err` it instead returns `emp::value::Value::Null`.

+### Parsing

+Using the `emp::value::parse::from_str` function you can pass in a `&str` to convert it into a `Result<emp::value::Value, emp::errors::ParseError>`.
+Alternatively you can use `emp::value::parse::from_str_safe` and pass in the same thing to get a `emp::value::Value`, if an error is encounted it returns a `emp::value::Value::Null` instead.

 ### JSON Compatability

 #### Conversion